 Steininger, Karl W.

-Karl W. Steininger is Professor in economics at the Department of Economics and the Wegener Center for Climate and Global Change, University of Graz, since 1999, where he has been on the faculty since 1990.
+Karl W. Steininger is Professor of Climate Economics and Sustainable Transition at the Wegener Center for Climate and Global Change, University of Graz.
+He also serves as chair of the doctoral school at the Department of Economics, where he has been on the faculty since 1990.
 Prior to coming to Graz, he earned a Masters Degree from the University of Vienna, followed by a Fulbright grant for graduate studies at the University of California, Berkeley and a PhD in Economics at the University of Vienna.
 He was on the faculty at the Technical University of Vienna and with the World Banks Environment Department in Washington, D.C.

 Karls research focuses on economic impacts of climate change and long term low-carbon transition, analyzing options such as adjustments in spatial planning, technological development in industry or enhancing the supply of renewable energy, including solar.
 This involves the fields of environmental and resource economics, transport economics, spatial economics, international economics and public finance.

 His more than 100 publications on climate change, global change and international economic issues were published in journals such as Nature Climate Change, Proceedings of the National Academy of Sciences (PNAS), Global Environmental Change, Environmental and Resource Economics and Ecological Economics, his books with Springer and Edward Elgar.